dtao/aiadventures/thoughts/three-approaches-to-ai-safety.md

 #### And then what?

-Something I'm not currently sure about is whether Yudkowsky and others arguing for the "Shut it down" approach believe we should ever _resume_ AI research after shutting it down.
+Something I'm not currently sure about is whether Yudkowsky and others arguing for the "Terminate" approach believe we should ever _resume_ AI research after shutting it down.
 Should we just discard everything we know so far?
 Lock it up and throw away the key?

 Or are there some thresholds we need to reach, e.g. in the areas of alignment and interpretability, after which it will be safe to pick up where we left